 Mixing fresh, local ingredients with a colorful community of inventive chefs, Portland’s restaurant scene is a recipe that can’t be recreated anyplace else.
 So strap on some loose-fitting pants and dig into it with this three-day tour de fork.

 There’s no getting around the calories on this trip, so burn them early by walking to Mother’s Bistro, located in Portland’s easy-to-traverse downtown.
 Reservations are recommended, but it’s worth waiting in line for their Pacific Northwest take on traditional dishes, like wild salmon hash.

-Rise and shine with a trip to North Portland’s Tasty n Sons.
+Rise and shine with a trip to downtown Portland’s Tasty n Alder.
 A line routinely forms for brunch, so get here early.
-Representing a new guard of eateries in Portland, the neighborhood restaurant helmed by chef John Gorham has a regularly changing menu, but items like their Croque Madame with eggs sunny side up never go out of style.
-(Tip: Many of the same menu items are available at Gorham’s downtown outpost, Tasty n Alder.)
+Representing a new guard of eateries in Portland, the neighborhood restaurant helmed by chef John Gorham has a regularly changing menu with international flavors.

 Next, it’s back downtown to Little Bird Bistro, a great place to sample dishes from chef Gabriel Rucker, two-time James Beard Award winner, without having to wait for dinner at Le Pigeon.
 The French-cuisine-meets-comfort-food menu highlights Rucker’s taste for fine, rich ingredients, so don’t overlook the burger, or if you do, at least get a side of fries.